 Please refer to www.mefishwildlife.com for latest changes to this license and the new reporting requirements.

 Night hunting: Except as otherwise provided, wild birds and wild animals may not be hunted from ½ hour after sunset until ½ hour before sunrise the following day.
-Exceptions: migratory bird, wild turkey, raccoon (see below), and coyote (see Other Species Hunting).
+Exceptions: migratory bird, moose (see Moose Hunting), wild turkey (see Wild Turkey Hunting), raccoon (see below), and coyote (see Other Species Hunting).

 Raccoon hunting: Raccoons may be hunted at night during the open season only when the hunter: